wp-plugins/ad-injection/readme.txt

 = How is this plugin different to Adsense Injection by Dax Herrera? =

 One a basic level it can do the same job as Dax's excellent Adsense Injection.
-If you want it can just inject Adsense like his plugin does.
+If you want it can just inject AdSense between paragraphs like his plugin does.
 I used to use his plugin, but found that I wanted a lot more features.
-Here is a quick list of the extra features.
+Here are some of the extra features.

 * Inject any type of advert from any ad provider.
 * Restrict ad display by referrer (e.g. can restrict display to search engine visitors).
 * Can prevent specific IP addresses from seeing adverts.
-* Can define randomly positioned adverts, and adverts at the top and bottom of the posts.
+* Can define randomly positioned adverts, and adverts at the top, bottom and footer of the posts.
 * Add adverts to the widget area.
+* Adverts can be put anywhere in your theme template.
 * Ad rotation / split testing.
-* Restrict adverts by category and tag.
+* Restrict adverts by category, tag, author, post ID.
 * Vary number of adverts based on post length.
 * You can inject raw JavaScript and PHP.
+* Include ads anywhere in the theme template if you edit your theme's PHP.
 * The dynamic features (ad rotation, restricting ads by referrer and IP) work with WP Super Cache, W3 Total Cache and WP Cache.
 * Define alternate content for users who are dynamically restricted from seeing ads.
 * Compatible with the <!--noadsense--> <!--adsensestart--> in-page tags from Adsense Injection to make migration easy.